minimaledit/SqwoznayaZadacha/README.md

 ### The program reads an arithmetic expression from a text file located in a ZIP archive.
 Finds a solution and gives an answer.

 ### Implemented support for console UI and Swing GUI

+### Also, the ZipReader class and the ZipReaderGUI class are covered by Unit tests using JUnit 5.